Skip to main content

 Also, you should add any additional revenue or expense accounts that you may want at this time.
 At a minimum, you'll need a new, top-level (not sub-account) revenue account for the property management company's revenue.
 There is already a default expense account titled 'Management Fees,' so you can create your new account as 'Management Revenue' or something similar.

-You may also add additional expense accounts, either for increased reporting detail to your owners or for your property management company's expenses.
+You may also add additional expense accounts for increased reporting detail to your owners or your property management company's expenses.
 The default expense accounts in REI Hub exactly match the IRS Schedule E.

 Book rents received and expenses incurred on behalf of the property owner to the appropriate property.
 Ensure the Transaction Scope field is set to 'Property/Unit' and select the property associated with the transaction.
 This will be the majority of transactions (rents, expenses, etc.) and will populate the Net Income and Owner Statement reports.